thegetty/terracottas/source/views/guide.md

 <div class="about">

 > #### Download [CSV](assets/downloads/AncientTerracottas_Ferruzza_Data_Extended.csv) \| [JSON](assets/downloads/AncientTerracottas_Ferruzza_Data_Extended.json)<br />
-> This dataset includes information on the 60 catalogue objects, and 1,000 additional collection objects outlined below, and is current to the time of publication.
+> Available for further research and study, this extended dataset includes information on the 60 catalogue objects, and 1,000 additional collection objects outlined below.
+It is current to the date of publication.
-Made available for visualization and study.

 </div>

+---

 ### Taranto